 Parenting Tips for Gaming Addiction Help

 Gaming addiction help for kids is uncharted territory for most parents.
 Parents today are tasked with raising the very first generation of kids immersed in a world of technology.
 Screens are everywhere.
-Kids bring cell phones to school and often have access to games on the bus, in class, in the lunchroom, and back home again until mom or dad return from work.
+Kids bring cell phones to school and often have access to games on the bus, in class, in the lunchroom, and back home again until mom or dad returns from work.
 For most families, gaming addiction help begins at home and requires a parent to step up a structure for a child to succeed.

 It’s easy to get locked into a pattern of policing electronics.
 The problem with a policing strategy is that it does nothing to help the child learn how to manage electronic use independently.
 If your child is headed to college or independent living soon without the ability to manage their screen activity, you should intervene as soon as possible.

 Below are some useful tips to get started with gaming addiction help:

 1. Discuss the issue.

 Sit down with your child and discuss your concerns.
 Don’t criticize or blame.
 Simply express your concern and create a dialog about the topic.
 A child will more likely change if the influence is positive and supportive versus critical in nature.
-Gaming addiction help starts with building empathy with the child and expressing genuine concern.
+Gaming addiction helps start with building empathy with the child and expressing genuine concern.